mt-caret/discordsearch/README.md

 ## TODO

-- fix search engine hijacking functionality, or get rid of it
 - publish to Chrome Web Store
-- toggle Google Instant Search blocking off when options are not selected
 - 18n & l10n
 - add comments + refactor for readability
 - Google Closure Compiler